Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Main Results

 \section{Main Results}

+In this section, we first claim that no pre-sampling filter is necessary to achieve the optimal distortion, and then state our results on the optimal choices of the sampling locations.
+Pre-sampling filter can be potentially useful because it allows one to remove some of the frequency components at the beginning, and thereby enable the sampler to recover the remaining components with a lower estimation error.
+The total error will be equal to the variance of the filtered components, plus the estimation error of the unfiltered components.
+It turns out that such a strategy cannot outperform the naive strategy of not using any filter at all.
+Our first result states this fact: \begin{theorem} Consider the class of passive pre-sampling filters, \emph{i.e.,} real filters $H(\omega)$ satisfying

+Then, the average and variance of the distortion are minimized by the identity filter $H(\omega)=1$ for all $\omega$ (which is equivalent with not using any pre-sampling filter). \end{theorem} The above theorem implies that not using any pre-sampling filter is optimal.
+In particular, a pre-sampling filter that reduces the signal bandwidth to \emph{half} the sampling rate (an anti-aliasing filter) is suboptimal.
+In Section \ref{sec:filter-Half}, we discuss this suboptimality in more details.
+Besides this section, In the subsequent parts of the paper we mainly avoid discussion of pre-sampling filter.

-In this section, we first state two general lower bounds on the average and variance of distortion and then, using these lower bounds, we provide the main results of the paper.
-Note that $SNR = N\ps /\sigma^2$ and $N=N_2-N_1+1$ is proportional to the bandwidth of the signal.
-Remember that $M$ is the number of noisy samples.
-The proofs of the main results are given Appendix \ref{proofs}.
+In the following, we state two general lower bounds on the average and variance of distortion and then, using these lower bounds, we provide the main results of the paper.
+Note that $SNR = N\ps /\sigma^2$, and $N=N_2-N_1+1$ which is proportional to the bandwidth of the signal (which is $Nf_0$).
+Remember that $M$ is the number of noisy samples which is proportional to the sampling rate (defined as $Mf_0$).
+The proofs of the main results are given in Appendix \ref{proofs}.
 We did not provide the formal proofs below the statement of the theorems because we first need to represent the problem in a matrix form, as given in Appendix \ref{sec:matrix-form}.